caodoanh2001/caodoanh2001.github.io/_news/announcement_aaai.md

 Our joint work HiGDA has been accepted for presentation at AAAI2025.

-Hung Ba Ngo*, Doanh C. Bui*, Nhat-Tuong Do-Tran, Choi Tae Jong
+Hung Ba Ngo *, Doanh C. Bui *, Nhat-Tuong Do-Tran, Choi Tae Jong

+(*) Dr. Hung Ngo and Doanh Bui equally contributes to this work.

 In this study, we formulate the domain adaptation problem as a hierarchical graph of nodes.
 From this perspective, an individual image is considered a local graph of nodes, and a set of image embeddings is considered a global graph, where edges exist if two nodes belong to the same category.